Crystal structure: Close packing

-This type of structural arrangement is known as cubic close packing (ccp).
+This type of structural arrangement is known as cubic close packing (ccp) or face-centered cubic (fcc).

 The unit cell of a ccp arrangement of atoms is the face-centered cubic (fcc) unit cell.
-This is not immediately obvious as the closely packed layers are parallel to the {111} planes of the fcc unit cell.
+This is not immediately obvious, as the closely packed layers are parallel to the {111} planes of the fcc unit cell.
 There are four different orientations of the close-packed layers.

 APF and CN

 One important characteristic of a crystalline structure is its atomic packing factor (APF).
 This is calculated by assuming that all the atoms are identical spheres, with a radius large enough that each sphere abuts on the next.
 The atomic packing factor is the proportion of space filled by these spheres which can be worked out by calculating the total volume of the spheres and dividing by the volume of the cell as follows: